 Back in the day this was a standard gift; today, not so much.
 My husband actually has the one he received as a gift forever ago and my teen boys recently asked for one.

-5. Good earbuds for his mp3 player
+5. Good earbuds

 Because earbuds have a shelf life — and your home is like ours, they easily disappear — a new set of better earbuds paired with an iTunes gift card will make most anybody happy.